farhansam/health_track/README.md

 # 5. User Stories
 The target audience for the website are health-conscious individuals who are interested to monitor their current state of general health and their calorie intake.
 Some of the user stories are:

-1. I want to know my BMI to gauge whether I am in the healthy range or not
+1. I want to know my BMI to gauge whether I am in the healthy range
 2. I want to know my recommended calorie intake in order to gain/maintain/lose weight
 3. I want to know how many calories I have consumed today
 4. I want to know if I exceeded my recommended calorie intake for the day